sellout-tickets/Documentation/README.md

 - NATS
   - NATS is used to send messages between each microservice in the Sellout platform.
 - Google Cloud
-  - Google cloud is the cloud ocmputing solution used for building and hosting the different Sellout environments.
-Things like the Cloud Build, Kubernetes engine, metrics, etc. are all utilized.
+  - Google cloud is the cloud computing solution used for building and hosting the different Sellout environments.
+Things like the Cloud Build, Kubernetes engine, Analytics, etc. are all utilized.
 - Docker
-  - Docker is used by Sellout to containerize the different packages when running in the kubernetes clusters in the prod or staging enviornments.
+  - Each of the packages in the Sellout system runs its own Docker container.
+When changes are made to a package and pushed, the package is containerized and uploaded to Google Cloud Registry for storage.
+It is then deployed to Kubernetes via Helm.
+Each version of the containers is kept long-term as an artifact, allowing Sellout to rollback to specific versions of each service if necessary.
 - Kubernetes
-  - Kubernetes is used with Google Cloud and their kubernetes engine for cluster management in the prod and staging environments.
+  - Kubernetes is production-grade container orchestration.
+Kubernetes facilitates the networking of multiple computers into a computer cluster, allowing Sellout to run many computers in parallel.
+Kubernetes defines a set of usable abstractions to make scaling software applications vertically and horizontally in the cloud easy.
+Kubernetes and Docker work hand in hand.
+Docker abstracts the runtime environment of the application and Kubernetes abstracts the physical compute power and networking protocols required to run the Docker container.
+Each service in the system uses Kubernetes application, networking, and storage abstractions to run and communicate with other parts of the system.
 - Nginx
+  - Nginx is used as the web server and handles things such as load balancing.
 - Helm
-- Micro-services
-- ElasticSearch
-- Logstash
+  - Helm is the Kubernetes package manager.
+Sellout uses Helm to facillitate the packaging of application components into Helm Charts, which can be deployed to Kubernetes with a single command.
+A Helm Chart contains everything Kubernetes needs to run a single service, including information on the Docker container to run, how it should be run, and what other services are relied on.
+Each service has it's own Helm Chart.
-- Kibana
+- Sentry
+  - Sentry provides Sellout with a way to see crash reports in the production and staging environments as well as analytics on the crash such as IP address, browser type, error message, etc. Sellout also has a Slack bot that sends an alert when there are crashes in production
 - Prometheus
+  - Prometheus allows Sellout to collect metrics on CPU usage and memory utilization on a per container basis to ensure the hardware for an application is performing correctly.
 - Grafana
+  - Grafana is a time-series visualization tool that works with Prometheus to make the gathered metrics easy to interpret.
 - Jaegar
+  - Tracing allows developers to track a request all the way through the system from start to finish and measure how each subcomponent of the system behaves.
+Distributed architectures add the complexity of tracing requests between processes boundaries.
+To solve this, Sellout uses [Jaeger](https://www.jaegertracing.io/).
+Jaeger facilitates transaction monitoring, the measurement of several types of latency, and the tracking of requests between services, all in real-time.
+Jaeger comes with a monitoring UI to easily interpret the gathered data.
+Each service implements Jaeger tracing protocols via the Jaeger client, which simply means that when services make or receive requests, they will include context information that will be reported to the Jaeger backend.
-- Segment
+- ELK stack logging
-- Google Analytics
+  - ElasticSearch, Logstash, and Kibana make up the ELK stack, a solution to distributed log aggregation, storage, and search.

-If you want to more specifically see what tools Sellout uses, check out the `package.json` files in the different Sellout packages.
+If you want to more specifically see what tools Sellout uses in a technical way, check out the `package.json` files in the different Sellout packages and see how they are used.

 ## Sellout Development Team Shake Up and Moving Forward
 As of right now, the current development team at Sellout is moving on to other projects and the rest of the Sellout team is looking for people to finish off the new version of the platform and push it to production.
 The current master branch is what currently exists in production at [app.sellout.io](https://app.sellout.io/) and the new unreleased version exists on the branch `feature/lerna`.
 There are several things that need to happen before this branch can be pushed to production for Sellout users to use.
 They include but are not limited to: